Neural CRNs: A Natural Implementation of Learning in Chemical Reaction Networks: Results

 \textit{Nonlinear regression} refers to the class of regression tasks in which the output is modeled as a nonlinear transformation of the input.
 Here, we present a Neural CRN circuit to model nonlinear regression tasks, termed the \textit{Nonlinear Regressor Neural CRN} (NLR-NCRN).
 We use this construction to additionally illustrate the architectural modifications required to adapt the Neural CRNs framework for nonlinear modeling.

-Nonlinear modeling in ODE-based neural networks (such as Neural CRNs or Neural ODEs) differs significantly from conventional FFNNs, which tackle the problem by employing nonlinear activation functions in their hidden layers.
-However, similarly employing a nonlinear $f_\theta$ is not sufficient to model nonlinearities in ODE-based networks.
-The issue stems from the continuous nature of computatations in these systems.
-Specifically, they represent computations as spatial flow trajectories uniquely determined by their initial conditions, and therefore can neither intersect with themselves or with others\cite{birkhoff1927dynamical}.
-Accordingly, training these systems involves finding the right set of parameters that yield nonlinear and non-intersecting trajectories that appropriately transform the inputs into desired outputs.
-This constraint can be difficult or even impossible to satisfy in many nonlinear tasks where the spatial arrangement of inputs leads to entangled trajectories (see the Rings2D dataset described below, for example), leading to a strenuous training process.
+Nonlinear modeling in ODE-based neural networks like Neural ODEs or Neural CRNs differs significantly from the conventional FFNN way of applying nonlinear activation functions in the hidden layers.
+In particular, simply using a nonlinear $f_\theta$ is not sufficient to model nonlinearities.
+This is because the computations in these systems are represented as spatial flow trajectories in input space, uniquely defined by their initial input, meaning trajectories cannot intersect with themselves or others \cite{birkhoff1927dynamical}.
+Training them involves finding the right set of parameters that yield nonlinear and non-intersecting trajectories that correctly transform the inputs to outputs.
+Often, this is challenging as the desired transformation may lead to entangled spatial trajectories, leading to a strenuous training process (e.g., training a classifier on the Rings2D dataset described below).

+To counteract this issue, Neural ODEs incorporate a well-known machine learning technique known as \textit{implicit lifting} \cite{mercer1909xvi}, where a nonlinear task in the lower-dimensional space is converted into a linear task in the higher-dimensional space by applying a nonlinear kernel transformation on the input.
+For example, in the case of the Rings2D dataset, the two rings can be pushed by different amounts along the $z$ direction, converting the nonlinear classification task in 2D into a linear classification task in 3D.
+This process is typically referred to as \textit{augmenting} \cite{dupont2019augmented}.